Rwanda deportation plan gets go-ahead by appeals court

 Meanwhile, a separate charity has begun another last-minute legal challenge to a government plan to send some asylum seekers to Rwanda.

-Asylum Aid on Monday afternoon asked a High Court judge to temporarily block ministers from enforcing the removal of “any asylum seeker” to Rwanda.
+On Monday afternoon Asylum Aid asked a High Court judge to temporarily block ministers from enforcing the removal of “any asylum seeker” to Rwanda.
 Mr Justice Swift is considering the challenge at a High Court hearing in London.

 Register for free to continue reading